RakipInitiative/ModelRepository/README.md

   * check content and make sure every DRM works fine ...
 DONE
   * finalise R code for risk reduction model ...
 DONE
   * develop visualisation for risk reduction model ...
 DONE
+  * compiling list of questions for Maarten ...
+DONE

+#### plan for next days
+##### 21/08
+  * implement visualisation fixes for CPMs and DRMs
+  * implement visualisation with all reduction (or "intervention") scenarios
+  * implement RRM standalone fskx model with all 24 CPM/DRM-combinations as a csv table input and have the user choose CPM and DRM as input parameter
+##### 24/08
+  * distribute new visualisation code to all CPMs and DRMs
+  * cleaning up obsolete code snippets and output parameters to increase transparency
+  * finalise RRM annotation (need some input see below)
+##### 25/08
+  * fix a number of known errors in CPM/DRM annotation
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation)
+##### 26/08
+  * create a few example CPM/DRM combination as fskx models

 #### still to do
   * create a KNIME workflow ... in Progress